grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/_index.md

 # Create and manage alerting rules

-An alerting rule is an evaluation criteria that determine whether an alert will fire.
-It consists of one or more queries and/or expressions, a condition, the frequency of evaluation, and optionally, the duration over which the condition is met.
+An alerting rule is evaluation criteria that determine whether an alert will fire.
+It consists of one or more queries and expressions, a condition, the frequency of evaluation, and optionally, the duration over which the condition is met.

-While queries and expressions select select the data set to evaluate, a condition sets the threshold that an alert must meet or exceed to create an alert.
-The interval specifies how frequently the rule should be evaluated.
-The duration, when configured, sets a period that a condition must be met or exceeded before an alert is created.
-Alerting rules also can contain settings for what to do when your query does not return any data, or there is an error attempting to execute the query.
+While queries and expressions select the data set to evaluate, a condition sets the threshold that an alert must meet or exceed to create an alert.
+An interval specifies how frequently an alerting rule is evaluated.
+Duration, when configured, indicates how long a condition must be met.
+The rules can also define alerting behavior in the absence of data.

 In Grafana 8 alerting, you can: